 \subsection{Global Context Modeling}

 One of the most representative properties of convolutional neural networks (CNNs) is local dependency modeling.
-Multiple convolution layers can be stacked together to increase the receptive fields, learning high-resolution localization features at low levels and low-resolution semantic features at high levels.
-The key to handling the heterogeneity is to appropriately propagate multi-level features from the backbone.
-A common practice in earlier works \cite{lin2017feature,liu2018path,ghiasi2019nas,tan2019efficientdet,huang2021fapn} is to adopt the strategy of multi-scale feature propagation, but these methods only propagate the features along fixed paths.
-We claim that flexible information flows may reduce the information confounding and better aggregate multi-scale features.
-Besides, long-range spatial dependency modeling has also been proved to be effective for dense prediction tasks \cite{hu2018squeeze,wang2018non}.
-As a pathbreaking work, non-local neural network (NLNet) \cite{wang2018non} shows that global spatial context can be aggregated by computing pixel-level pairwise correlations, but it also suffers from the problem of high computational cost.
-Some extensions of NLNet \cite{zhu2019empirical,huang2019ccnet,cao2020global} tend to address this problem by simplifying the correlation estimation.
-Promising results have been achieved by these works, however, all these methods only consider the concept of context as long-range spatial correlations, ignoring the global dependencies in feature and instance domains.
+The receptive fields can only be enlarged by stacking multiple convolution layers.
+Although feature pyramids have been introduced to capture multi-scale information, long-range spatial dependency modeling has also been proven to be effective for dense prediction tasks \cite{hu2018squeeze,wang2018non}.
+As a pathbreaking work, non-local neural network (NLNet) \cite{wang2018non} shows that global spatial context can be aggregated by computing pixel-level pairwise correlations, but it suffers from the problem of high computational cost.
+Therefore, some extensions of NLNet tackle this problem by simplifying the pairwise correlation computation.
+For example, criss-cross attention (CCNet) \cite{huang2019ccnet} aggregates global context by fusing the information along axes twice.
+Xu \etal observed that the per-pixel attention maps in NLNet are almost the same for different positions, so that GCNet \cite{cao2023global} is proposed to generate a single attention map for a feature map.
+GANet \cite{zhu2019empirical} acts as a unified attention module for global context modeling.
+Although promising results have been achieved by these works, all these methods merely consider context as long-range spatial correlations, ignoring the dependencies in feature and instance domains.